rbaumgar/otelcol-demo-app/OpenTelemetry.md

 opentelemetrycollector.opentelemetry.io/my-otelcol created
 ```

-*star* In future version of OpenTelemetryCollector (> 0.38) it might be that the configmap and the volumes nd volumesMounts are no longer required.
+*star* In future version of OpenTelemetryCollector (> 0.38) it might be that the configmap and the volumes and volumesMounts are no longer required.

 When the OpenTelemetryCollector instance is up and running you can check log.